2 July 2022

 For anyone looking to learn more about the “true history” of Australia, here are some great resources as a starting point:

 Sonya has some very valuable advice.
-“The best way you can be informed is to do the research yourself, and you can start by talking to Aboriginal people.
+“The best way you can be informed is to do the research yourself, and you can start by talking to Aboriginal People.
 Communicate with us, then we can point you to it.
 The other thing you have to realise is that a lot of the history written about us is not written by us.
 We’re oral historians.”

 2. Listen and engage with First Nations storytelling

 Reminiscing about her memories of sharing food and stories with her Italian neighbours many years ago, Sonya agrees with the profound suggestion - sharing culture is a rewarding experience.
 “I think a major reason why Australia is turning towards First Peoples is because it is a multicultural society.
 Many have fled here wanting to start a bright new future.
-Nowadays, many new Australians don't like the way First Nations people have historically been treated and are still being treated.
+Nowadays, many new Australians don't like the way First Nations Peoples have historically been treated and are still being treated.
 They want change.”

 Here are some fantastic First Nations storytelling resources: